reu-dev/razel/README.md

 Tags with `razel:` prefix are reserved and have special meaning:
 - `razel:quiet`: don't be verbose if command succeeded
 - `razel:verbose`: always show verbose output
+- `razel:condition`: keep running and don't be verbose if command failed
 - `razel:no-cache`: always execute a command without caching
 - `razel:no-sandbox`: disable sandbox and also cache - for commands with unspecified input/output files

+### Conditional execution / Skipping command

+Commands can be skipped based on the execution result of another command.
+Set the `razel:condition` tag on a command and use that one as dependency for other commands.

 ### Param/Response files